DevExpress-Examples/how-to-use-wpf-folderbrowserdialogservice/Readme.md

 # How to: use FolderBrowserDialogService

-This example demonstrates how to use FolderBrowserDialogService.
+This example demonstrates how to use FolderBrowserDialogService from the [DevExpress MVVM Framework](https://www.devexpress.com/products/net/controls/wpf/mvvm-wpf.xml).

 <br/>